Northwoods League announces 2014 Schedule

 "We are excited to be going into our 21st season," said Northwoods League President Dick Radatz, Jr., "It’s wonderful to reflect on where we started and where we are now with 18 teams, a 72-game schedule, our 20th All-Star Game and our second Big League Dreams Showcase event."

-The Northwoods League is the proven leader in the development of elite college baseball players.
-The 20-year old Summer Collegiate League is the largest organized baseball league in the World, drawing significantly more fans, in a friendly ballpark experience, than any league of its kind.
-A valuable training ground for coaches, umpires and front office staff, 114 Northwoods League players have advanced to Major League Baseball, including MLB All-Stars Max Scherzer (DET), Chris Sale (CWS), Jordan Zimmermann (WAS), Curtis Granderson (NYY), Allen Craig (STL), and Ben Zobrist (TB).
-All league games are viewable LIVE, free of charge, via the Northwoods League YouTube channel.
-For more information, visit www.northwoodsleague.com.
+The Mankato MoonDogs are a member of the finest developmental league for elite college baseball players, the Northwoods League.
+Playing its 21st season of summer collegiate baseball, the Northwoods League is the largest organized baseball league in the world with 18 teams, drawing significantly more fans, in a friendly ballpark experience, than any league of its kind.
+A valuable training ground for coaches, umpires and front office staff, more than 115 Northwoods League players have advanced to Major League Baseball, including MLB All-Stars Max Scherzer (DET), Chris Sale (CWS), Jordan Zimmermann (WAS), Curtis Granderson (NYY), Allen Craig (STL) and Ben Zobrist (TB).
+All league games are viewable live and free of charge via the Northwoods League YouTube channel.
+For more information, visit mankatomoondogs.com